hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 ![](/img/image016.png)

-For Server and Enclosure metrics, enter a data source name, e.g., **InfluxDB-OV-Server-Metrics**
+For server and enclosure metrics, enter a data source name, e.g., **InfluxDB-OV-Server-Metrics**

 Add the InfluxDB URL; by default it is **[http://localhost:8086](http://localhost:8086/)**